semartinez147/choppit/docs/README.md

 - Search option to the Cookbook Fragment.

 - Receive shared url instead of copying/pasting.

+- *(added 9/7/2020)* Redesign Recipe Selection process:
+    - User submits URL (paste or share)
+    - Jsoup scans page, separates text elements and displays them in a WebView with minimal formatting
+    - Choppit prompts user to tap an ingredient; ingredient HTML class is recorded, ingredients are removed from the display
+    - Choppit prompts user to tap a step; step HTML class is recorded, WebView navigates to Loading Screen

 - Turn Unit selection on the Editing Screen into a drop-down displaying the Enum values including OTHER.